 Balance Sheet Data: The Balance Sheet data undergoes conversion using the average daily rate based upon the last day of the reporting period that the report is run for.
 Therefore, if you run a report on 1/5/2018 for the date range of "Last Calendar Year", the conversion rate used would be the average rate found in XE on 12/31/2017 (the last date in the reporting period).

 Currency Conversions for Other Accounting Systems

 Qvinci does not offer currency conversions for other accounting systems syncing into the dashboard:

-QuickBooks Online: No currency conversion will take place for QB Online locations.
-It is suggested that all QB Online files be segregated into their own Qvinci Company.
+QuickBooks Online: No currency conversion will take place for QuickBooks Online locations.
+It is suggested that all QuickBooks Online files be segregated into their own Qvinci Company.
 Furthermore it is necessary that only files with the same home currency exist within the same Qvinci Company.